bryanjiang15/Teapot/README.md

 # Card-merger
-merge cards with the power of LLM and battle others!
+Merge cards with the power of LLM and battle others!